dwightjack/vue-types/README.md

-# vue-prop-types
+# vue-types

 > Prop type definitions for [Vue.js](http://vuejs.org).
 Compatible with both Vue 1.x and 2.x

 ## Introduction

-`vue-prop-types` is a collection of configurable [prop type](http://vuejs.org/guide/components.html#Props) definitions for Vue.js components, inspired by `React.PropTypes`.
+`vue-types` is a collection of configurable [prop type](http://vuejs.org/guide/components.html#Props) definitions for Vue.js components, inspired by `React.PropTypes`.

 ### When to use

 While basic prop type definition in Vue is simple and convenient, detailed prop validation can become verbose on complex components.
-This is the case for `vue-prop-types`.
+This is the case for `vue-types`.

 Instead of: